Medication Safety

 Rationale: NPH insulin is a suspension that settles over time.
 It should be gently rolled (not shaken) to resuspend the particles.
 Shaking can denature the insulin protein.
 Cloudiness is normal for NPH insulin, which appears cloudy due to the protamine suspension.

-Rationale: Potassium chloride must NEVER be administered via IV push due to the risk of cardiac arrest.
-It must be diluted and administered via IV infusion, typically at a rate not exceeding 10 mEq/hour in non-critical settings.
+Rationale: Potassium chloride must NEVER be administered via IV push due to the risk of fatal cardiac arrhythmia.
+It must be diluted and infused at a controlled rate per facility protocol and provider order — commonly cited as up to about 10 mEq/hour through a peripheral line, with faster rates requiring central access and continuous cardiac monitoring.
 This order requires immediate clarification.

 During medication reconciliation, a nurse discovers a patient's home medication list includes warfarin 5 mg daily, but the admission orders only include enoxaparin 40 mg subcutaneous daily.
 What is the priority action?